THE POWER GIFTS

 All the power gifts always flow or work together.
-It is often difficult to distinguish which one among them is in operation in some situations.
-The exercise of any of the power gifts always produces mighty miracles, signs and wonders.
+It is often difficult to distinguish which one is in operation in some situations.
+The exercise of any power gifts always produces mighty miracles, signs, and wonders.

 The gift of faith is not the same as the saving faith or “the measure of faith” that God has distributed to every believer at the New Birth.

 Paul writes, “For I say, through the grace given unto me, to every man that is among you, not to think of himself more highly than he ought to think; but to think soberly, according as God hath dealt to every man the measure of faith.”
 (Rom.
 12:3 KJV).

 Every believer has received “the measure of faith” from God at the New Birth, and he is expected to walk and live by this faith.

 Every believer has in his born-again spirit the faith he needs to live a daily victorious, overcoming, or prosperous life (Eph.
 2:8, 2 Cor.
 5:7, Gal.
 3:11, Heb.
 10:38).